 River avulsions are an important mechanism by which sediment is routed and emplaced in foreland basins.
-However, because 9 avulsions occur infrequently, we lack observational data that might inform where, when, and why avulsions occur and these questions issues are instead often investigated by rule-based numerical models.
-These models have historically simplified or 10 11 neglected the effects of abandoned channels on avulsion dynamics, even though fluvial megafans in foreland basins are characteristically covered in abandoned channels.
-Here, we investigate the pervasiveness of abandoned channels on modern 12 13 fluvial megafan surfaces.
+However, because avulsions occur infrequently, we lack observational data that might inform where, when, and why avulsions occur and these questions are instead often investigated by rule-based numerical models.
+These models have historically simplified or neglected the effects of abandoned channels on avulsion dynamics, even though fluvial megafans in foreland basins are

+- characteristically covered in abandoned channels.
+Here, we investigate the pervasiveness of abandoned channels on modern fluvial megafan surfaces.
 Then, we present a physically based cellular model that parameterizes interactions between a single avulsing river and abandoned channels in a foreland basin setting.
-We investigate how abandoned channels affect avulsion set-14 15 up, pathfinding, and landscape evolution.
+We investigate how abandoned channels affect avulsion set- - 15 up, pathfinding, and landscape evolution.
 We demonstrate and discuss how the processes of abandoned channel inheritance and transient knickpoint propagation post-avulsion serve to shortcut the time necessary to set-up successive avulsions.
 Then, we address the idea that abandoned channels can both repel and attract future pathfinding flows under different conditions.
-By 17 measuring the distance between the mountain-front and each avulsion over long (106 to 107 years) timescales, we show that 18 increasing abandoned channel repulsion serves to push avulsions farther from the mountain-front, while increasing attraction 19 20 pulls avulsions proximally.
-Abandoned channels do not persist forever, and we test possible channel healing scenarios (deposition-only, erosion-only, and far-field directed) and show that only the final scenario achieves dynamic equilibrium 21 22 without completely filling accommodation space.
-We also observe megafan growth occurring via Q:105-year,~100,000, year 23 cycles of lobe switching, but only in our runs that employ deposition-only or erosion-only healing modes.
-Finally, we highlight
+By measuring the distance between the mountain-front and each avulsion over long (106 to 107 years) timescales, we show that increasing abandoned channel repulsion serves to push avulsions farther from the mountain-front, while increasing attraction - 20 pulls avulsions proximally.
+Abandoned channels do not persist forever, and we test possible channel healing scenarios (deposition-only, erosion-only, and far-field directed) and show that only the final scenario achieves dynamic equilibrium without completely filling accommodation space.
+We also observe megafan growth occurring via $\sim 0:10^5$ year lobe switching, but only in our runs that employ deposition-only or erosion-only healing modes.
+Finally, we highlight opportunities for future field work and remote sensing efforts to inform our understanding of the role that floodplain topography, including abandoned - 25 channels, plays on avulsion dynamics.